ellysh/video-game-bots/ClickerBots/example.md

 ## Lineage 2 Overview

 Now we will write a simple clicker bot for the popular MMORPG game Lineage 2.
-It will help us to apply in a practice the knowledge and approaches that have been already acquired.
+This helps us to apply in a practice the knowledge and approaches that have been already acquired.
 Gameplay of Lineage 2 is a very typical for RPG genre.
 Player should select one of the available characters before starting to play.
 Then you should do quests and hunt monsters to achieve new skills, extract resources and buy new items.
 Player is able to communicate and to cooperate with other players during all game process.
 Other players able to assist you in your activity or hamper you in achieving your goals.
 This feature encourage you to develop your character faster that helps you to resist the interference of other players.
-You will be able to participate in "team vs team" battles when you achieve a high level of your character.
+You will be able to participate in "team vs team" battles when you achieve high level of your character.
 These massive events are a main attraction of the game.

 The most straightforward way to improve your character is hunting monsters.
 You will get experience points to improve your skills, gold to buy new items and random resources after killing a monster.
-We will focus on automation this process as one that allows to develop a player's character in the comprehensive manner.
+We will focus on automation this process because it allows you to develop a player's character in comprehensive manner.
 Also there are other ways to develop a character like trading, fishing, crafting new items and completing quests.

 This is a screenshoot of the Lineage 2 game:

 ![Lineage 2 Interface](lineage-interface.png)

-This is a list of important interface elements on the screenshoot:
+This is a list of important interface elements on this screenshoot:
 1. **Status Window** with current parameters of the player's character.
 The most important parameters are health points (HP) and mana points (MP).
-2. **Target Window** with information of the selected monster.
-It allows you to see a HP of the monster that you are attacking now.
+2. **Target Window** with information of selected monster.
+Here you can see HP of the monster that you are attacking now.
-3. **Shortcut Panel** with icons of the available actions and skills that are attached to hotkeys.
+3. **Shortcut Panel** with icons of available actions and skills that are attached to hotkeys.
 4. **Chat Window** for input game commands and chatting with other players.

-Understanding the game's interface allow us to make a clicker bot that will interact with the game in a more efficient manner.
-Detailed information regarding the game's interface available in the [wiki page](https://l2wiki.com/Game_Interface).
+Understanding game interface allow us to make a clicker bot that will interact with the game in a more efficient manner.
+Detailed information about game interface available in the [wiki page](https://l2wiki.com/Game_Interface).

 There are a lot of Lineage 2 servers.
-They differs by game version, extra gameplay features and protection systems that are used to prevent a usage of bots.
+They differs by game version, extra gameplay features and protection systems, which are used to prevent usage of bots.
 The most reliable and effective protection system is used on [official servers](http://www.lineage2.eu).
-But there are private servers that suggest you an alternative for official one.
-We will use a [Rpg-Club](http://www.rpg-club.com) server in our example because the protection system on this server allows to use clicker bots.
+But there are many private servers that suggest you an alternative for official one.
+We will use the [Rpg-Club](http://www.rpg-club.com) server in our example because the protection system on this server does not block clicker bots.

 ## Bot Implementation

 This is a simplified algorithm of hunting monsters:
 1. Select a monster by left button clicking on him.
-Alternative way to select a monster is typing a command in the chat window or use a macro with this command:
+Alternative way to select a monster is typing a command in the chat window or use the macro with this command:
 ```
 /target MonsterName
 ```
 Full list of the game commands and manual for usage macros are available [here](http://www.lineage2.com/en/game/getting-started/how-to-play/macros-and-commands.php).
 2. Click to the "attack" action in the Shortcut Panel.
-Alternative way to select an attack action is pressing a *F1* (by default) keyboard key.
+Alternative way to select an attack action is to press the *F1* (by default) keyboard key.
 3. Wait until a player character kill the monster.
 4. Click a "pickup" action in the Shortcut Panel to pickup the items that have been dropped out from the killed monster.
-You can also use a keyboard hotkey for it.
+You can also use a keyboard hotkey for this.

 You can see that the algorithm is quite simple and easy to automate at first look.